Hexatona/AITTSMaker/readme.txt

 b)  python AITTSMaker.py "C:\AITTSMaker\Examples\The Wonderful Wizard of Oz.txt"

-this will start the audiobook process, making tons and tons of small files, rolling them up, and moving on to the next chapter
+this will start the audiobook process.
+You'll know it's working when you see clips of text showing up on screen.

 TIPS N TRICKS